Tayo-Adebimpe/NigeriaFakeNewsDetector/README.md

 # NigeriaFakeNewsDetector
 Introducing the Nigeria Fake News Detector — your AI-powered firewall against digital misinformation, legal jeopardy, and social chaos.
 Built with cutting-edge natural language processing (NLP), machine learning, and contextual Nigerian data, this model doesn’t just spot fake news — it understands the social, political, and legal stakes behind it.

+## 🚨 Why This Project?

+Misinformation is a serious threat to Nigeria’s national cohesion, elections, and public health.
+From WhatsApp broadcasts to Twitter threads, fake news travels faster than verified truth.

+🔍 This app gives Nigerians a simple tool to analyze and detect **fake or real** news instantly using AI.

 # 🔥 Overview
 NigeriaFakeNewsDetector is a cutting-edge, AI-powered solution designed specifically for the detection and prevention of fake news in Nigeria.
 Built using a fine-tuned aROBERTa model with Low-Rank Adaptation (LoRA) and HuggingFace’s robust Trainer, this model outperforms conventional classifiers in recognizing misleading, deceptive, or dangerous news in both English and local Nigerian contexts.